Jennie Kanaiyuk and Kila at Bernard Harbour, 1916 (Anderson/CMH 38997)

 MAKING THE KIIHIMAJUQ STYLE KAMAAK

 Kaapittiaq is pleased to announce its first sponsored cultural project!
-Proceeds from Kaapittiaq's 2019 sales were donated to support the Kiihimajuq Kamaak program hosted by Pitquhirnikkut Ilihautiniq.
+Proceeds from Kaapittiaq's 2019 profits were donated to support the Kiihimajuq Kamaak program hosted by Pitquhirnikkut Ilihautiniq.
 This innovative program brought together multiple communities and generations of Inuinnait to recover knowledge about the manufacture of crimped sole boots.

 Visit Pitqhuhirnikkut Ilihautiniq's website to learn more about the history of crimped sole boots and the multiple workshops conducted throughout 2019 and 2020 to support their revival.

 Kaapittiaq relies on the support of businesses dedicated to the common cause of strengthening Indigenous cultures and capacity through coffee.
 This partnership prioritizes the building of networks for communication, products and knowledge exchange between Indigenous groups around the world.